 In a complex and unpredictable world, very little is as complex as getting a bunch of humans to move in the same direction to accomplish a specific goal.
-Still, in twenty years I’ve seen people who consistently do it well.
+Still, in 20 years, I’ve seen people who consistently do it well.
 I’ve also seen people who completely botched it, destroying themselves in glorious fashion.
-But, most of the ineffective managers I’ve experienced were like teflon—nothing sticks to them.
+But, most of the ineffective managers I’ve experienced were like Teflon—nothing sticks to them.
 They know how to play the game, spin the right yarn, tell the right story.
 They know who to take to happy hour.
 They know how to sell themselves while selling others down the river.

 This works because managers aren’t the ones actually responsible for writing the code or executing the tests.
-If there are bugs in the software, clearly it’s not the manager’s fault.
+If there are bugs in the software, clearly, it’s not the manager’s fault.
 He didn’t put them there.
-Instead, he gets a pat on the head and a “nice try” when things go south, because the results of ineffective management are very difficult to see from above.
+Instead, he gets a pat on the head and a “nice try” when things go south because the results of ineffective management are very difficult to see from above.
 Leadership is definitely a tough job, but assessing the effectiveness of leaders can be even more difficult.
 A leader can make or break a team, an organization, or a company.
-So what can a company do to ensure that their leaders are effective?
+So what can a company do to ensure that its leaders are effective?

 An Accurate Assessment

 We all have our own understanding of what a good leader is and how they should act.
 Unfortunately, opinions on this vary greatly.
 It's all very subjective, isn't it?
 Once you get past the obvious expectations like character, integrity, and fairness, it starts to get a little muddy.
 But, it doesn't have to be that subjective.